encarsia/non/README.md

  * configurated Nikola site
  * Python 3 including GObject Introspection bindings

+INSTALLATION

+ * download and extract or clone repository
+ * run `non.py`
+ * if you intend to use the desktop icon, edit `non.desktop` and customize real path of "Exec", "Path" and "Icon" and copy file to `~/.local/share/applications/`

 THAT SOUNDS PRETTY BASIC.
 ANY PLANS FOR THE FUTURE ON THIS?

  * My view on this project is quite selfish: I'm trying to improve my skills by writing stuff I intend to use.